Latest Information for Griffith College Students

 - provide proof of your vaccination status with an International COVID-19 Vaccination Certificate (ICVC)or foreign vaccination certificate ;

-- provide evidence of a negative COVID-19 Polymerase Chain Reaction (PCR) test undertaken within three days of departure;
+- provide evidence of a negative COVID-19 Polymerase Chain Reaction (PCR) test undertaken within three (3) days of departure OR provide evidence of a negative COVID-19 Rapid Antigen Test (RAT) undertaken within 24hours of departure;

 - complete and submit an online Australia Travel Declaration at least 72 hours before your flight.